 “A Star Is Re-Born”

-July 7, 1899: The wonderful director George Cukor was born in Manhattan.
+July 7, 1899: The amazing film director George Cukor was born in Manhattan.

 Cukor’s status as a film director is, of course, legendary.
 He’s the man responsible for the “Dorothy Gale” we know and love today, thanks to his interim work on The Wizard of Oz and he’s also (as if I had to remind anyone) the director of Judy’s masterpiece, A Star Is Born.